HHS-AHRQ/MEPS/R/README.md

 # Unzip and save .ssp file to temporary folder
 meps_file <- unzip(temp, exdir = tempdir())

-# Alternatively, this will save a permanent copy of hte .ssp file to the local folder "C:/MEPS/R-downloads"
+# Alternatively, this will save a permanent copy of the .ssp file to the local folder "C:/MEPS/R-downloads"
 # meps_file <- unzip(temp, exdir = "C:/MEPS/R-downloads")

 # Read the .ssp file into R